 New Graduate Funding Opportunities!

 The Interdepartmental Genetics Program is now offering a competitive fellowship to select applicants to its PhD program.
-This prestigious fellowship comes with an annual stipend of $28,800 plus tuition, and allows students to rotate through multiple Genetics research labs before choosing a thesis advisor.
-Submit your applications soon, its deadline is December 15, 2014.
+This prestigious fellowship comes with an annual stipend of $29,400 plus tuition (2015-2016 academic year rate), and allows students to rotate through multiple Genetics research labs before choosing a thesis advisor.
+Submit your applications soon, its deadline is December 15, 2015.
 More information

 For applicants from China, the Interdepartmental Genetics Program is also accepting China Scholarship Council (CSC) participants.
 Applications for this program should be submitted directly to the Kansas State University Graduate School.
 More information about the CSC program and application